Terms & Conditions for ACATS

 You acknowledge and accept that:

 - Any assets not readily transferable might not be transferred within the time frames set by FINRA (e.g., by FINRA Rule 11870) or other applicable authorities.
+Additionally, in certain cases, transfers may fail.
+This may delay the completion of your transfer beyond the estimated date originally provided to you when you initiated the transfer.

 - Betterment is not responsible for changes in the value of assets that may occur during the transfer process.